TestingBee/jadu-take-home-task/instructions.md

 Once the node modules are installed.
 Run the command `npm run cy:run` to run cypress tests using CLI.

-If you want to run the cypress tests using iteractive mode run command `npm cy:open`
+If you want to run the cypress tests using iteractive mode run command `npm run cy:open`

 # Source materials used for reference